Dmkk01/Web-Software-Development-w-Deno/README.md

-## Web Software Development with Deno
+## Web Software Development with Deno and PostgreSQL
-This repository contains the exercise materials from the Web Software Development at Aalto University
+This repository contains the exercise materials from the Web Software Development at Aalto University.

 # Modules Include:
 - JavaScript Primer